When it comes to paying for college, the loan process can be confusing. There are a lot of options, but they are far from equal.

 - Once your student has chosen, they should contact the appropriate financial aid office (or log in to your student’s portal) to accept the aid and loans.

 - Fill out any required paperwork and make sure they are sent by the stated deadlines.

 The financial aid letter will let you know what Direct Subsidized Loans and Direct Unsubsidized Loans your student qualifies for.
 However, the Master Promissory Note (MPN) and other paperwork will be required before the money is sent.

-Applying for Federal Parents’ PLUS Loans
+Applying for Federal Parent PLUS Loans

 - Make sure the FAFSA has been completed and submitted.

-- Follow the directions for the PLUS Loan.
+- Follow the directions for the PLUS loan.